Like4Schnitzel/video-to-terminal/README.md

 The next 4 bytes are the video's FPS as a float.\
 The next 2 bytes are a uint giving the video's width in pixels, followed by another 2 bytes for height.\
 The next 2 bytes give the transcoded video width within the terminal, followed by another 2 bytes for height.\
-The next 4 bytes are a uint giving the value of the rest of the file's uncompressed size in bits.\
+The next 8 bytes are a ulong giving the value of the frame information part's uncompressed size in bits.\
+The next 8 bytes are a ulong giving the value of the frame information part's compressed size in bits.\
+Beyond the compressed part are up to 7 bits for padding.
+Ignore these.\
 After that is the actual video display information, compressed by deflating.\
 The video is displayed by using foreground and background ANSI RGB codes together with [Unicode Block Elements](https://en.wikipedia.org/wiki/Block_Elements).\
 A frame is stored as a series of character information.\